davidstutz/superpixels-revisited/lib_cis/README.md

     |- superpixels.h (provided by this library, not included in the download described above)
     |- CMakeLists.txt

-where the `CMakeLists.txt` files are provided by this library.
-* Comment out the `main` function in `superpixels.cpp`.
+Comment out the `main` function in `superpixels.cpp`.

-* Either change the declaration of `loadEdges` inf `superpixels.cpp` to
+Either change the declaration of `loadEdges` inf `superpixels.cpp` to

     void loadEdges(vector<Value> &weights,int num_pixels,int width,int height,
 			   Value lambda, char *name)

 or use `-fpermissive` (default).

-* Depending on the operating system, some changes in energy.h` are required: Change occurrences of
+Depending on the operating system, some changes in energy.h` are required: Change occurrences of

     add_tweights(y, 0, C);
     add_edge(x, y, B+C, 0);